SkyAI.

 Conducting interviews with several stakeholders including the CIO, I determined that we would need some basic chatbot style functionality.
 We would also need a way for users to organize and revisit prior queries that were made.
 This was to be marketed to Sky Solution's federal clients, so having records of what was asked would be necessary.
 We would also need to allow users to export the generated answers.

-"We want an AI assistant to market into our projects"
+"We want an AI assistant to market into our projects."

-"Federal users process large amounts of data so they need to be able to pick up conversations where they left off"
+"Federal users process large amounts of data so they need to be able to pick up conversations where they left off."

 One of the biggest issues we found is that federal users would need to "go back".
 Most AI applications on the market do not have this capability right now.
 Using "cards" to show the previous queries with a short decription helped immensely, prompting users to continue work from where they left off and to ask further probing questions.